How to Write a Hosting Agreement?

 1. The Client and The Host

-Start off the hosting agreement with identifying explicitly the parties involved.
+Start off the contract agreement by identifying explicitly the parties involved.
 Indicate in the agreement the full, legal name of the client as well as the hosting provider.
 This can be at the top right after the name of the agreement to identify right away who are involved and accountable for the hosting agreement.

 2. Brief Purpose